UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

 true
 ```

-The macro returns true, which means the property holds for all inputs which were tested.
+The macro returns `true`, which means the property holds for all inputs which were tested.
-Because the macro returns a boolean, it can be used together with the `@test` macro for automated testing.
+Because the macro returns a `Bool`, it can be used together with the `@test` macro for automated testing.

 Next, we will test Julia's builtin trigonometric functions, for floats inside of a certain range: